-Session Deadline Fall Semester July 1 Spring Semester November 1 Summer Semester March 1
+Deadline Session Fall Semester July 1 Spring Semester November 1 Summer Semester March 1

-Once all admission requirements have been met and the applicant is approved for admission a letter of acceptance and Form I-20 will be issued.
+Once all admission requirements have been met and the applicant is approved for admission, a letter of acceptance and the Form I-20 will be issued.
+All International student athletes are subject to additional criteria as outlined in the CBU's International Student Athlete I-20 Policy.